palantir/tslint/README.md

 	* `"check-operator"` checks for whitespace around operator tokens
 	* `"check-separator"` checks for whitespace after separator tokens (`,`/`;`)
 	* `"check-type"` checks for whitespace before a variable type specification
+	* `"check-typecast"` checks for whitespace between a typecast and its target

 TSLint Rule Flags
 -----